-Fig. O-42 Examples of ANT-20/ANT-20E behavior in the event of an AC power failure (manually triggered measurements)
+Fig. O-41 Examples of ANT-20SE behavior in the event of an AC power failure (manually triggered measurements)

 - AC power fails before the first set of backup data is generated: On restoration of AC power, the measurement is not resumed.
 A power failure within the first 15 seconds of a measurement means that no backup data has been generated.
 The measurement must be restarted manually.
-A "No-Power" alarm will not be displayed. - 2.
-AC power fails before the first set of backup data is generated.
-The power failure lasts much longer than in the previous case: - On restoration of AC power, the measurement is not resumed.
+A "No-Power" alarm will not be displayed. - AC power fails before the first set of backup data is generated.
+The power failure lasts much longer than in the previous case: On restoration of AC power, the measurement is not resumed.
 A power failure within the first 15 seconds of a measurement means that no backup data has been generated.
 A "restore start" is therefore not possible; the measurement must be restarted manually.
 The duration of the power failure in this case is almost until the normal end of the measurement.
 A "No-Power" alarm will not be displayed.

-3. AC power fails after the first set of backup data has been generated:

-On restoration of AC power, the last set of backup data is loaded.
+3. AC power fails after the first set of backup data has been generated: On restoration of AC power, the last set of backup data is loaded.
 The data is restored and the measurement resumed.

-The time from the generation of the last set of backup data until the "restore start" of the measurement is indicated as a "No-Power" alarm and is taken into account in the restored measurement values.
+The time from the generation of the last set of backup data until the "restore start" of the measurement is indicated as a "No-Power" alarm and is taken into account in the restored.

+measurement is indicated as a "No-Power" alarm and is taken into account in the restored measurement values.
 The original stop time is retrieved from the last backup data and the measurement restarted so that it ends at the stop time originally programmed ("Restore Start").